Palash90/misc/README.md

 # misc
-This repository is used for anything that is generic in palash90.in
+A collector Repository for anything that does not have its own category.
+Like learning stuffs etc.